Hashtag Web3 / Updated

 -

-The Concept: An attacker takes actions to artificially inflate or deflate the price of an asset reported by an oracle.
-They then use this false price to exploit a protocol, for example, by borrowing assets against overvalued collateral.
+The Concept: An attacker can artificially inflate or deflate the price of an asset reported by an oracle, allowing them to exploit the protocol by borrowing assets against overvalued collateral.

 -

-The Vulnerable Code: Using the spot price from a single on-chain source like a Uniswap v2 pool as a price oracle.
+The Vulnerable Code: Using a single on-chain source, such as a Uniswap v2 pool, as a price oracle poses risks.

-The Attack: An attacker uses a flash loan to execute a massive trade on the Uniswap pool, drastically changing the spot price.
-In the same transaction, they interact with your protocol, which now reads the manipulated price.
+The Attack: An attacker could use a flash loan to execute a large trade on the Uniswap pool, significantly altering the spot price.
+They then interact with your protocol in the same transaction, which now reads the manipulated price.

 -